Classic 1990 Chevrolet Corvettes, Camaros, and rare Beretta burn on HBO set

 On the positive side, no one was injured in the fire after fire departments battled the blaze.
 However, for so many vehicle owners, we can't imagine the feelings they're left with after the tragedy.

-Images courtesy of Amerbly Jane Campbell/Shawangunk Journal
+Images courtesy of Amberly Jane Campbell/Shawangunk Journal